hbctraining/DGE_workshop_salmon_online/lessons/01b_RNAseq_count_distribution.md

 ## Learning Objectives

-* Understand differential gene expression and what we are trying to achieve
 * Explore the characteristics of RNA-seq count data
 * Evaluate the mean-variance relationship in relation to the negative binomial model

-## Differential gene expression analysis

-Over the past decade, RNA sequencing (RNA-seq) has become an indispensable tool for transcriptome-wide analysis of differential gene expression and differential splicing of mRNAs[1](https://www.nature.com/articles/s41576-019-0150-2).
-The correct identification of which genes/transcripts are changing in expression between specific conditions is key in our understanding of genomic function.

-The standard workflow begins in the laboratory, with RNA extraction, followed by mRNA enrichment or ribosomal RNA depletion, cDNA synthesis and preparation of an adaptor-ligated sequencing library.
-The library is then sequenced on a high-throughput platform.
-The final steps are computational: aligning and/or assembling the sequencing reads to a transcriptome, and quantifying reads that overlap transcripts to generate a count matrix. **This count matrix will be the starting point for our analysis in the workshop**.
+# Exploring RNA-seq count data

 ## Count matrix

-When we start our differential gene expression analysis we begin with a matrix summarizing the gene-level expression in each sample of your dataset.
+When we start our differential gene expression analysis we begin with a **matrix summarizing the gene-level expression in each sample of your dataset**.
 The rows in the matrix correspond to genes, and the columns correspond to samples.
-In each position of the matrix you will have a whole number representing the total number of sequence reads that originated from a particular gene in a sample.
+In each position of the matrix you will have an integer value representing the total number of sequence reads that originated from a particular gene in a sample.

 <p align="center">
 <img src="../img/deseq_counts_overview.png" width="600">